-General and administrative expenses decreased 14% to \$1.1 million for the three-month period ended March 31, 2007, from \$1.3 million for the three-month period ended March 31, 2006, primarily due to decreases in professional fees of approximately \$100,000 and decreases in staffing costs of approximately \$85,000 that included decreases in non-cash stock-based compensation of approximately \$50,000.
+General and administrative expenses decreased 33% to approximately \$795,000 for the three-month period ended June 30, 2007, from \$1.2 million for the three-month period ended June 30, 2006.
+For the six months ended June 30, 2007, general and administrative expenses decreased 23% to \$1.9 million from \$2.5 million for the six months ended June 30, 2006.
+These decreases were primarily due to decreases in staffing costs of approximately \$420,000 and \$500,000, respectively, which included decreases in non-cash stock-based compensation of approximately \$358,000 and \$416,000, respectively.

-During the quarter ending June 30, 2007, we expect that general and administrative expenses will decrease as compared to the expense level for the same period in 2006.
-With the resignation of an employee in April, we have recorded a reversal of approximately \$395,000 of stock-compensation expense during the second quarter of 2007.
-This reversal, which represents the excess of expense under the graded vesting method as compared with the expense associated with stock options that actually vested prior to this termination, will be partially offset by approximately \$100,000 per quarter of compensation expense related to stock options granted to officers and employees on April 16, 2007.
+The decreases in stock-based compensation included a reversal of approximately \$395,000 of stock-compensation expense during the second quarter of 2007 in connection with the resignation of an employee, which represents the excess of expense under the graded vesting method as compared with the expense associated with stock options that actually vested prior to this termination.
+Stock-based compensation expense related to stock options granted to officers and employees during the second quarter of 2007 was offset by declining expense of earlier options due to the decelerating scale of expense under the graded vesting method and options cancelled due to an employee termination, Legal and professional fees increased by approximately \$55,000 for the three months ended June 30, 2007 as compared to the same quarter of the 2006.
+For the first half of 2007 legal and professional fees decreased by approximately \$30,000 as compared to the first half of 2006.

 The amount of general and administrative expenses for the remainder of 2007 and future years will be largely dependent on our assessment of the staff necessary to support our continued clinical development activities and the availability of additional funds.
-See also, the "Liquidity and Capital Resources" section in this Form 10-Q.
+See also, the "Liquidity and Capital Resources" section in this Form 10-O.

 Interest and other income, net.
-Interest and other income, net, decreased to approximately \$96,000 for the three-month period ended March 31, 2007 from approximately \$252,000 for the same period in 2006.
-The decrease was principally attributable to decreased earnings due to lower average balance of invested funds which were partially offset by higher yields on the investment portfolios during the 2007 period as compared to the 2006 period.
+Interest and other income, net, decreased to approximately \$164,000 and \$261,000, respectively, for the three- and sixmonth periods ended June 30, 2007 from approximately \$203,000 and \$455,000, respectively, for the same periods in 2006.
+The decreases were attributable to lower average balance of invested funds which were partially offset by higher yields on the investment portfolios during the 2007 period as compared to the 2006 periods.

 Other expense.
-Other expense, which represents state tax and interest expense on capitalized leases, was approximately \$3,000 for each of the three-month periods ended March 31, 2007 and 2006.
+Other expense, which represents state tax and interest expense on capitalized leases, was approximately \$2,000 and \$6,000, respectively, for the three- and six-month periods ended June 30, 2007 as compared to approximately \$3,000 and \$6,000, respectively, for the same periods in 2006.